-SRINAGAR: With army losing 17 of its men in avalanches in Siachen glacier in the first three months of this year, Army chief General Dalbir Singh visited the world’s highest battlefield to boost the morale of the troops.
+SRINAGAR: With the Army losing 17 of its men in avalanches in the Siachen glacier in the first three months of this year, Army chief General Dalbir Singh Suhag visited the world’s highest battlefield to boost the morale of the troops.

 “He (General Dalbir) interacted with the soldiers serving at Siachen and commended them for their outstanding work in the difficult conditions at the glacier.

 Another army official said the army chief told the army men that they are being provided best equipment and clothing to deal with the hostile weather conditions in the world’s highest battlefield.